tmtrcreations/The_Ark/README.md

  This repository consists of PCB design files for a portable computer that makes it easy to participate in a democracy.

-Currently powered by the Raspberry Pi Compute Module 3 Lite
+Currently powered by the Raspberry Pi Compute Module 3 Lite and The Ark PCB.

 https://www.raspberrypi.org/products/compute-module-3-lite/